Tutorial: Illustrative Model — Mechanics of Using FLAC3D

 The velocity also approaches zero, and the displacement history becomes constant; these are indicators that an equilibrium state is reached.

-The model solve command can be used in place of model step if the user wishes FLAC3D to stop automatically when the maximum unbalanced force falls below a specified limit.
-Uncomment (delete “;”) the command model solve and comment (add “;” in front of) model step 1500 and re-run the preceding problem.
+and comment (add “;” in front of) model step 1500 and re-run the preceding problem.
 This time, FLAC3D should stop the calculation at step 1657.
 The plots (if created as previously shown) are automatically updated, though the results are essentially the same as shown above.

-By default, an average force ratio limit of 1.0 × 10-5 is used if no other limits are specified in a model solve.
-The ratio can be changed by typing
+By default, an average force ratio limit of 1.0 × 10-5 is used if no other limits are specified in a model solve

 zone face apply velocity (0,0,0) range position-z 0

-before giving the model solve command.
+command.
 Here 1e-6 is a user-supplied value that sets the limit of the current convergence ratio.

-In the example above, the initial equilibrium stage can be achieved without stepping by inserting a zone initialize stress command before the model solve command:
+In the example above, the initial equilibrium stage can be achieved without stepping by inserting a zone initialize stress

 model solve convergence 0.1

 Now, the average force ratio is nearly zero.
-After inserting the line above, press the execute button to re-run the problem.
+After inserting the line above, press the button to re-run the problem.
 Note that, in this case, the initial displacements in the model are automatically zero.
 Looking back at the example shown in the topic Further Discussion: Applying Boundary Conditions, the model described by the data file should be at a stress equilibrium state.
 If you run that data file and then type in

 zone initialize stress xx -1e6 yy -1e6 zz -1e6